 - Demographics and Segmentation: If your startup or small business targets more than one market segment, you need to outline that in the demographics and segmentation section.
 Start with demographics and then examine other possible segments.
 Some to consider include geographic segmentation (where do people live) and behavioural segmentation (what are specific, relevant actions people take).

-- Total Addressable Market (TAM): The total addressable market (TAM) explains just how much potential for growing your startup has.
+- Total Addressable Market (TAM): The total addressable market (TAM) explains how much potential your startup has for growing.
 Investors want to know you’re solving a painful problem in a giant market.
 They want to invest in good companies that can have huge outcomes to make up for all the bad investments they might have made.
-They’re thinking to themselves, “If this startup isn’t going after a big enough market, it won’t be able to create an exponential outcome for me.”
-TAM addresses the question “How many people could potentially use this product?”
+They’re thinking, “If this startup isn’t going after a big enough market, it won’t be able to create an exponential outcome for me.”
+TAM asks, “How many people could potentially use this product?”
 It doesn’t mean how many people will use your product.
-This is the question you’ll get asked the most, and the answers are often the most wrong.
+This is the question you’ll get asked the most; the answers are often the most wrong.
 We’ll get to that later.
 The problem starts when people don’t realize they are using different terms interchangeably.
 Are you being asked how many people could potentially use your product or how many people will use your product?
 Nearly every person on the planet may have the ability to watch Netflix, but that doesn’t mean the TAM for Netflix is the entire population of Earth!

-- How Much Will Customers Pay?: You need to be able to give an estimate of how much customers will pay for your project.
-Imagine if you were an investor and you got a pitch for a product that was essentially a ballpoint pen and the founder was trying to claim that people would be willing to pay $4,000 for it.
+- How Much Will Customers Pay?
+You need to be able to give an estimate of how much customers will pay for your project.
+Imagine if you were an investor and you got a pitch for a product that was essentially a ballpoint pen, and the founder was trying to claim that people would be willing to pay R40,000 for it.
 You’d throw that pitch away, right?
 So, be realistic.
 Do your research.
 Examine the market.
 See what people are already paying for similar products and peg your price in the same range.
-You don’t want to undervalue your product — but you don’t want to overvalue it either.
+You don’t want to undervalue your product — but you don’t want to overvalue it.

 - Regulation: What regulations are required for your market?
-Explain what they are and the steps you’ll be taking to remain compliant with them.
+Explain what they are and the steps you’ll take to remain compliant with them.